KxSystems/docs/docs/basics/application.md

 -  to select items from a list or dictionary
 -  to write to a file or process handle

-There are several ways to do it.
+The syntax provides several ways to apply a value.

 ## Bracket application

-All applicable values can be applied with bracket notation.
+All values can be applied with bracket notation.

 ```q
 q)"abcdef"[1 4 3]